 For many families and couples who are looking to save some money on lodging and food, an Airbnb or rental condominium is a great alternative.
 The daily rate is generally less than hotels and resorts, and you can prepare your meals on the premises.
 Look online and book in advance; Oahu has the most rental options, followed by Maui, Kauai, Hawaii Island, Lanai, and Molokai.

 Hawaii is for Lovers

 Hawaii is the number one honeymoon destination in the world.
 For lovebirds, Maui is a great island to visit.
-There are pristine beaches, top-rate accommodations and romantic activities such as couples massages or a sunset cocktail cruise.
+There are pristine beaches, top-rated accommodations and romantic activities such as couples massages or a sunset cocktail cruise.
 For those looking for seclusion, visit Lanai.
 With a population of roughly 3,000, you’re sure to have the beach to yourself, such as at Polihua Beach on the north side of the island.
-The luxury of the Four Seasons Resort can’t be beat.
+The luxury of the Four Seasons Resort can’t be beaten.

 Fun for the Whole Family